logzio/logz-docs/_source/user-guide/users/index.md

 ###### Additional restrictions

-* **Read Only** roles can view dashboards.
+* **Read Only** roles can only view dashboards.
 They can't create or duplicate them; however, they can edit existing user-made dashboards.

 ##### Tracing